 Posted September 4, 2019 in Red Oxx Overlanding by Jim Markel

 Overlanding is becoming a big deal these days, a genuine new travel trend.
 Red Oxx caught up with the guru of overlanding Scott Brady, CEO of Overland International and Chairman and Publisher for the recreation’s leading publication “Overland Journal,” to ask him why it’s growing so quickly.
-Red Oxx and Scott go way back, having toured seven continents with our bags, including Antarctica.
+Red Oxx and Scott go way back, with Scott having toured seven continents with our bags, including Antarctica.
 During the interview we learned why travel matters and how it improves our lives.

 Brady spoke with long-time Red Oxx enthusiast and business advisor Patrick Pitman of E-business Coach, Inc. Patrick talked with Scott from his offices in Austin, Texas, where he runs an ecommerce and training consultancy.
 A frequent traveler, Patrick helps testing prototype bags for Red Oxx.
 But his growing interest in overlanding might bring him to swap his messenger bag for an expedition duffel.

-Patrick caught up with the ever-exploring Scott during the dog days of this summer and paused to drop a few questions about the growing industry.
-First on his mind was what defines "overlanding"?
+Patrick caught up with the ever-exploring Scott during the dog days of summer and paused to drop a few questions about the growing industry.
+First on his mind was what defines “overlanding“?

 Is it the equipment, fielding rare, expensive and highly modified 4×4 trucks roaming the land, bouncing over old trails, and carving new ones?

 Or is it more like a Safari, where perhaps there’s a goal in mind, a much-sought image of a pride of lions or a rare rhinoceros?